Table of Contents

-The monthly challenge for July is an exercise in self-control and discipline when it comes to our favourite tipple, it is, of course, DRY JULY.
-You might have heard or even taken part in the popular dry January challenge.
-This challenge, however, is much harder, it’s taking place over a part of summer where there are numerous occasions where we might want to drink, at weddings, parties, BBQs or a lazy Sunday afternoon.
-This is what makes it such a challenge.
+The monthly challenge for July focuses on self-control and discipline regarding our favourite beverages.
+It is known as DRY JULY.
+You may have heard of or even participated in the Dry January challenge.
+However, this challenge is significantly more difficult, as it occurs during summer, a season filled with numerous occasions where we might be tempted to drink, such as weddings, parties, barbecues, or a relaxing Sunday afternoon.
+This is what makes DRY JULY such a challenge.

 Join us this July for Dry July, you’ll reduce your calorie intake and might even lose weight.